-Now that many have returned to the workplace, and life is beginning to pick up speed once again, there are still ways to bring that homemade magic into our lives.
-While it may have been fun for a bit to flex our muscles, both figuratively and literally, all of that kneading, rolling, and sweating just isn't necessary.
+While it may be fun to flex our muscles, both figuratively and literally, all of that kneading, rolling, and sweating just isn't necessary to make your own bread.
 Did you know you can use your KitchenAid mixer to make a (much easier) loaf of homemade goodness?

 While people have been making bread for millennia without the convenience of modern-day technology, there's just no need for that silliness anymore.
 Sure, some purists may claim that "it's just not the same" if done with more ease, less mess, and fewer muscle aches.
 But we'll let you in on a little secret: It tastes the same.
 The only difference is now you won't need a full body massage after creating your home-baked loaf of love.
 Sorry purists, hope you enjoy churning your own butter, too.